rudderlabs/rudderstack-docs/destinations/billing-platforms/recurly.md

 | `traits.address.postalCode` | `address.postal_code`  |
 | `traits.address.country`    | `address.country`      |

 ## Track

-The `track` call to Recurly is supported only for two of our e-commerce events.
+The `track` call to Recurly is supported only for the following two ECommerce events.

 - Checkout Started
 - Order Completed